-Figure 4: A histogram of naturalness ratings (number of items), real words.
+Fig. 4: A histogram of naturalness ratings (number of items) for real words.

-Figure 5: A histogram of naturalness ratings (number of items), nonce words.
+Fig. 5: A histogram of naturalness ratings (number of items) for nonce words.

-3 Experiment II: Orthography-based yes/no experiment
+3 Experiment I: Orthography-based yes/no experiment

-Experiment II is an orthography-based experiment and used a binary yes/no, rather than scalebased rating, format.
-The primary aim of this experiment is to address whether the gradient effect we observed in Experiment I (and in Kawahara 2011a,b) can be replicated using a binary yes/no format.
-In Experiment I and in Kawahara (2011a,b), given a 5-point scale, the participants may have felt obliged to use intermediate points (Schütze, 2011).
-To avoid this task effect, Experiment II used a binary yes/no format.
+Building on Kawahara (2012b) and to a lesser extent on Kawahara (2011a) and Kawahara (2011b), Experiment I is an orthography-based experiment that uses a binary yes/no format, rather than a scale-based rating one.
+The primary aim of this experiment is to address whether the gradient effect we observed in the previous three studies (Kawahara 2011a, 2011b, 2012b) can be replicated using a binary yes/no format.
+In these studies, given a 5-point scale, the participants may have felt obliged to use intermediate points (Schütze 2011).
+To avoid this task effect, the current experiment used a binary yes/no format.